zephyrproject-rtos/zephyr/boards/arm/xiao_ble/doc/index.rst

 Flashing
 --------

-Follow the instructions in the :ref:`jlink-external-debug-probe` page to install and configure all the necessary software.
+Setup and connect a supported debug probe (JLink, instructions at :ref:`jlink-external-debug-probe` or BlackMagic Probe).
 Then build and flash applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details).